amartopoulos/k8s-validator-public/README.md

     There are other limits out there that you may want to add, depending on your setup.
+ 4. Update manifest.yaml with your specific settings.
- 4. Deploy your pod and persistent volume to your cluster:
+ 5. Deploy your pod and persistent volume to your cluster:
     `kubectl apply -f manifest.yaml`

 # Restoring Clusters